autowarefoundation/autoware.universe/planning/planning_test_utils/README.md

-# Planning Test Utils
+# Test Utils

 ## Background

-Several planning components and modules have already adopted unit testing, so a common library to ease the process of writing unit tests is necessary.
+Several Autoware's components and modules have already adopted unit testing, so a common library to ease the process of writing unit tests is necessary.

 ## Purpose

-The objective of the `planning_test_utils` is to develop a unit testing library for the planning components.
+The objective of the `test_utils` is to develop a unit testing library for the Autoware components.
 This library will include

 - commonly used functions
 - input/mock data parser